Head of Data Science & Evaluation

 Tsega Tamene is a sister, daughter, friend, and more.
 Born to Ethiopian immigrants in Germany then raised in Minnesota, Tsega calls many places and people home.
 She has lived, worked, learned, and played in Massachusetts, Ethiopia, India, Vietnam, South Africa, Tanzania, and more.
 Her commitment to healing and justice is global and local, centering communities most impacted, and requiring her own healing and liberation.

-As the Senior Director of Population Health at Pillsbury United Communities, Tsega leads strategic program development, implementation, and evaluation in order to uproot health inequities.
-Her team focuses on food systems, health, safety, and accessibility.
+As the Head of Data Science & Evaluation at Pillsbury United Communities, Tsega stewards the agency’s vision and strategy to activate data for impact.
+Her role seeks to transform how we define, capture, and implement data toward systems change.
 Her work also explores deeper transformative collaboration between healthcare and community, amplifying the unique role of community health workers, among other strategies.

 Tsega can be reached at TsegaT@pillsburyunited.org